erichfeinstein/TTP-FS/README.md

 ## Tech Stack

-This application is built with the NERDS stack:
+This application is built with the NERD stack:

 - Node.js
 - Express.js
-- React
+- React.js
 - Databases using SQL

 Writing my entire stack in JavaScript allowed me to quickly move from writing my React app to adjusting my server or database schema without much interruption.